CarInsurance.com Insights

 Can I stack coverage if my state allows it but my policy doesn’t?

 No. Even in states that legally permit stacking, insurers can include anti-stacking clauses in their policy contracts.
-If your policy prohibits stacking, that language controls — you would need to switch to a policy that allows it.
+If your policy prohibits stacking, that language controls, and you would need to switch to a policy that allows it.

 How much more does stacked insurance cost?

-The premium increase varies by insurer and state, but stacking generally adds a modest amount to your UM/UIM premium, often less than adding a small coverage increment separately.
-Get a quote with and without stacking to compare the actual dollar difference on your specific policy.
+The cost varies by insurer and state, but stacking your UM/UIM coverage typically adds a few dollars per month per vehicle, less than you might expect given the coverage increase.
+Get a quote with and without stacking to see the exact difference on your policy.

 Does stacking apply if I have separate policies for different cars?